Dadido3/noita-mapcap/README.md

 6. The screen will jump around, and the game will take screenshots automatically.
 Don't interfere with it.
 Screenshots are saved in `.../Noita/mods/noita-mapcap/output/`.
 7. When you think you are done, close noita.
 8. Start `.../Noita/mods/noita-mapcap/bin/stitch/stitch.exe`.
-    - Use the default value to create a complete stitch.
+    - Use the default values to create a complete stitch.
     - It will take the screenshots from the `output` folder.
-9. An `output.png` with the stitched result will appear.
+9. The result will be saved as `.../Noita/mods/noita-mapcap/bin/stitch/output.png` if not defined otherwise.

 ## Advanced usage